Return to the Newsroom

 accounting documents related to fixed assets under construction, loans, credits and commercial contracts, claims pursued in civil proceedings or covered by criminal or tax proceedings – for 5 years from the beginning of the year following the financial year in which the operations, transactions and proceedings were finally completed, paid, settled or expired;

-documentation of the adopted method of accounting – for a period not shorter than 5 years from the expiry of its validity;
+documentation of the adopted method of accounting in Poland – for a period not shorter than 5 years from the expiry of its validity;

 documents related to warranty and complaints – 1 year after the expiry of the warranty or settlement of the complaint;